mist64/cbmsrc/README.md

 # Commodore Source Code

-This repository collects original source code of various Commodore Business Machines (CBM) computers.
+This repository collects original source code of various Commodore Business Machines (CBM) computers converted to a modern encoding (ASCII, LF, indentation).

 ## BASIC_C64

 The Commodore 64 BASIC source (901226-01).
-Extracted from c64-basic.d64 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks.
+Extracted from c64-basic.d64 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks and LST-style indenting.

 The source contains the ranges